geoffersliu/dsiprojects/Project1234/project_3 /README.md

 I should try more models next time like an ensemble model like random forest (Laptop started overheating and process took too long to complete)

+Coefficients could help give companies intending to advertise their products and services by showing what people specifically talk about in each subreddit